akeneo/sfcc-helpcenter/content/md/first-steps/overview.md

 ## 5- Akeneo-Entity-Record-Grouping

-`5- Akeneo-Entity-Import` job add some Reference Entity Records to an SFCC attribute group.
+`5- Akeneo-Entity-Import` job adds some Reference Entity Records to an SFCC attribute group.

 ::: info
 Depending on your [connector configuration](08-reference-entities.html), you can manage how your reference entities will be mapped into SFCC.